EliotKhachi/publicZk/202309091830/README.md

 ![image](./Sat_Sep_23_07:22:02_PM_PDT_2023.png)

 ## Hardware
+We'll be using a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) (RPI) to host our web app and communicate with the Aqualink Control Panel.
+Before hooking up the RPI, make sure you can SSH into it [[SSH into a Raspberry Pi ](../202206170251)].

 The control panel has 4 wires: Data +, Data -, GND, and 10V VCC.

 ![image](./Sat_Sep_23_07:22:36_PM_PDT_2023.png)

 The wires make up the RS485 communication protocol.
-I will use a USB-RS485 cable adapter to communicate between the panel and a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/).
-The cable will also power the pi through a 5V voltage regulator.
+A USB-RS485 cable adapter can be used to communicate between the panel and the RPI.
+The cable will also provide power to the RPI through a 5V voltage regulator.

 Jandy's RS485 Pin Connector Colors
 ![image](./Sat_Sep__9_11:52:41_AM_PDT_2023.png)